Heavy-strange meson molecules and possible candidates $D^*_{s0}(2317)$, $D_{s1}(2460)$, and $X_0(2900)$: Theoretical frame

 \section{Theoretical frame}

-To study the systems considered in the current work, we need construct the potential of corresponding interactions.
-The one-boson-exchange model will be adopted with the light mesons $\pi$, $\eta$, $\eta'$, $\rho$ and $\omega$ mesons mediating the interaction between two constituent mesons.
-To achieve the explicit forms of the interaction potential, we need describe the vertex of the constituent mesons and the exchanged meson.
-In the following, we introduce the hidden-gauge Lagrangians to perform the construction of the potential.
+To study the systems considered in the current work, we need to construct the potential of corresponding interactions.
+The one-boson exchange model will be adopted with the light mesons $\pi$, $\eta$, $\eta'$, $\rho$, and $\omega$ mediating the interaction between two constituent mesons.
+To achieve explicit forms of the interaction potential, we need to describe vertices of between constituent mesons and the exchanged mesons.
+In the following, we introduce the hidden-gauge Lagrangians to perform construction of potential.
 For the systems considered in the current work, the couplings of exchanged light mesons to the charmed/bottom meson and strange meson are required.
-Such couplings can be described by the hidden-gauge Lagrangians as ~\cite{Bando:1984ej,Bando:1987br,Nagahiro:2008cv},
+Such couplings can be described by the hidden-gauge Lagrangians as ~\cite{Bando:1984ej,Bando:1987br,Nagahiro:2008cv}

 with $G'=\frac{3g'^2}{4\pi^2f_{\pi}}$, $g'=-\frac{G_{V}m_{\rho}}{\sqrt{2}{f_{\pi}}^2}$, $G_V\simeq 55$ MeV and $f_\pi=93$ MeV and the coupling constant $g=M_V/{2f_{\pi}}$, $M_V\simeq 800$ MeV~\cite{Nagahiro:2008cv}.
-The $P$ and $V$ are the pseudoscalar and vector matrices under SU(5) symmetries as,
+The $P$ and $V$ are the pseudoscalar and vector matrices under SU(5) symmetries as

 and